zeruhur/gist/GIST!.v.2.0.md

 > The Referee determines the difficulty of this task based on the situation and the character's Magical skill level.
 Let's say the Referee decides that this task is "Hard" for Azura, who is a Competent wizard.

 > Azura rolls a Magical Check against the difficulty of "Hard."
-She rolls a 9, and with her Magical skill bonus, her total roll is 14.
-This is higher than the difficulty level of "Hard," so the spell is successfully cast.
+She rolls a 9, and with her Magical skill bonus, her total roll is 10.
+This is higher than 8, so the spell is successfully cast.

 > A shimmering shield of energy materializes around Azura, protecting her from harm.
-However, the Referee decides that there will be a Mishap for this spell due to the potential overpowering nature of Freeform Magic.
+However, given the narrow margin of success, the Referee decides that there will be a Mishap for this spell due to the potential overpowering nature of Freeform Magic.
 The Mishap causes Azura's eyes to temporarily turn purple, and she experiences a slight headache.

 > Azura successfully cast her spell with some consequences.